VTRANS, Virginia’s Transportation PlanGrowth and Accessibility Planning, Technical Assistance Program

 The Urban Development Area (UDA) Travel Market includes two types of growth areas:

-• Pedestrian-friendly road design
+• pedestrian-friendly road design,

-• Strong road and pedestrian networks
+• connectivity of road and pedestrian networks,

-• Preservation of natural areas
+• preservation of natural areas,

 • Tier 1: Raw land with interested seller